andrew-irods/How-To/Eclipse-attach-to-icommand-remote.md

 This document demonstrates how to attach the Eclipse IDE to an iRODS system (icommand client and server) on a remote system.

-The local system (**akelly1** in this document) is the development system, and will includes a full set of iRODS sources (from github) that are built as a full package build, to provide us with debug objects to install and run on the target remote system (**akellylt1** in this document).
+The local system (**akelly1** in this document) is the development system, and includes a full set of iRODS sources (from github) that are built as a full package build, to provide us with debug objects to install and run on the target remote system (**akellylt1** in this document).
 Since both **akelly1** and **akellylt1** are Ubuntu 16.04 systems, the packages we focus on will be .deb files.
 An equivalent process for Redhat derived systems (like CentOS, RHEL, etc) would involve .rpm packages.
-We focus here on the .deb packages

 The connection to the remote system will be based on **ssh**.
-It is recommended to install ssh keys to avoid being challenged for a password.
+It is recommended that ssh keys be installed to avoid being challenged for a password on every connection.
 YMMV.

-In this document, we will create an eclipse project that targets an existing icommand linux executable (**iput**), and create a remote debug launch configuration which can launch and debug the utility on a remote system.
+Following the process in this document, we will create an eclipse project that targets an existing icommand linux executable (**iput**), and create a remote debug launch configuration which can launch and debug the utility on a remote system.
 We will then create a separate project for the **irodsServer** process as an executable, and then create a remote debug configuration that will allow us to attach eclipse to the remote running **irodsServer** which interacts with our **iput** utility.
+None of these Eclipse configurations allows building the actual sources - that's not the intent.
+They're used for the purpose of allowing the debugger access to the sources as programs are being debugged.

 ### The Thing with Eclipse ###